Great Empires of Central Asia, Part 4: Lords of the Silk Road

-You might’ve heard of this trading network.
+You might’ve heard of the trading network the Scythians built.
 Today it’s known as the Silk Road.

 Scythian noblemen and women often appear in their own art wearing tunics of fine Persian silk, along with fabrics, weapons, cups, bowls and cutlery manufactured by master craftsmen all across Asia.
 Many Scythian princes and princesses were buried with hoards of finely worked gold jewelry (as well as the aforementioned golden “medicinal waterpipes”).

-This brings us to perhaps the most mind-blowing aspect of life on the steppe.
+This artistic blending brings us to perhaps the most mind-blowing aspect of life on the steppe.

 It wasn’t neatly divided up into separate cultural regions, like the areas around it were.
 It was a vast mixing bowl, constantly being stirred.

 There are no oceans in that sea of grass.
 A few mountain ranges, sure.
 Some of the world’s harshest deserts.
 But very few uncrossable barriers between one subcontinent and another.
 Mostly it’s flat, empty, and easy to cross at a gallop.
 So it’s always been a melting pot where cultures blend — and an anvil where new ones are forged.

 And from the interior, waves of steppe peoples would periodically erupt outward across Europe and Asia.